hollyjanedalton/mid_bootcamp_project/README.md

 9. Hypothesis testing : Is the (average) average account balance of all Hawkins Bank customers the same as the (average) average account balance of customers who didn't take the credit card offer?
 10. Data visualizations in Tableau comparing demographics of customers who did and didn't take the offer
 11. Preparation of presentation to explain findings and actions to be taken by the bank to increase the percentage of customers who will take a credit card offer sent in the mail.
-12. 10-minute Live Presentation in class to instructor, TA, and 10 colleagues
+12. 7-minute live presentation to 12 colleagues to present project and data-driven insights

 [Link to recording of final presentation](https://slides.com/hollydalton/minimal)